chivalry/filemaker.vim/README.md

 - Built-in FileMaker functions
 - Custom functions that begin with a prefix and a dot (i.e., `dev.MyCustomFunction`)
 - Block and in-line comments
+- Confirmed compatibility with MacVim and command-line Vim on OS X.

-This is currently alpha version software with many features in mind for the future.
+This is currently beta version software with many features in mind for the future.
 Among the planned future features:

 - Recognition of any calculation variable (i.e., no need to prepend an underscore)
 - Recognition of any custom or external function (i.e., no need to prepend a code followed by a dot)
 - Integration with one or more of the TextMate-like snippet plugins for Vim, probably [UltiSnips](https://github.com/sirver/ultisnips) to start
 - Addition of an indent file that first uses my own preferences for indenting FileMaker calcs and later allows the user to set their own preferences
 - Addition of a doc file to provide in-Vim help
-- Confirmation of Windows compatibility, so far this has only been tested with MacVim and the command-line version of Vim
+- Confirmation of Windows compatibility

 Installation
 ------------